durrantlab/autogrow4/tutorial/tutorial.md

                 "size_x" = 25.00,"size_y" = 16.00,"size_z"= 25.00

 #
-## Other Factors for consideration prior to running Autogrow:
+## Other Factors for consideration prior to running AutoGrow4:
 ### Processors and multiprocessing style:
-    Autogrow is recommended to be run on a larger computer or a cluster but it can be run on a local computer such as a laptop or PC.
+    AutoGrow4 is recommended to be run on a larger computer or a cluster but it can be run on a local computer such as a laptop or PC.
 ####    -If running on a laptop or PC:
-    We recommend lowering some factors of Autogrow to lower the computational overhead for smaller machines.
+    We recommend lowering some factors of AutoGrow4 to lower the computational overhead for smaller machines.
         -lower the population size and number of generations.
 This will mean a less intense search of chemistry space but will make run times more reasonable.

         - lower the max_variation to 1.
-This means for every ligand created by Autogrow we will only create 1 conformer and thus only dock once per ligand.
+This means for every ligand created by AutoGrow4 we will only create 1 conformer and thus only dock once per ligand.
             -This of course means a trade-off of getting more useful information for each ligand for computational efficiency.

     We also recommend considering how long you can allow the computer to run.
-If you need to continually use the computer while running Autogrow then you want to fix the number_of_processors to leave several available to perform other activities.
+If you need to continually use the computer while running AutoGrow4 then you want to fix the number_of_processors to leave several available to perform other activities.
         -if you can leave the computer to run undisturbed for an extended period we recommend setting number_of_processors=-1 which will use all available Processors.
 ####    -If running on a larger super computer:
     We recommend fixing the number_of_processors to however many processors you will be dedicating to Autogrow.